Barely Random Algorithms and Collective Metrical Task Systems: Introduction

 For an arbitrary constant $k\in \Nbb$ we denote by $\Pcal_k(\Xcal)$ the set of all distributions on $\Xcal$ that only take their values in $\{0,1/k,\dots, 1\}$.
-Such distributions will sometimes be called 'configurations' to distinguish them from their continuous counterparts.
-Following the celebrated Birkhoff-von Neumann theorem (the extremal points of the coupling polytope are permutation matrices), we have that for any two distributions $\bx,\bx'\in \Pcal_k(\Xcal)$, there is an associated optimal coupling $\pi$ that only takes its values in $\{0,1/k,\dots, 1\}$, i.e. which follows the discrete formulation of optimal transport by Monge.
-We call such a (discretized) coupling, an optimal transport plan.
+Such distributions will sometimes be called `configurations' to distinguish them from their continuous counterparts.
+For any two configurations $\bx,\bx'\in \Pcal_k(\Xcal)$, there exists an associated optimal coupling $\pi$ that only takes its values in $\{0,1/k,\dots, 1\}$, i.e. which follows the discrete formulation of optimal transport by Monge.
+We call such a (discrete) coupling, an optimal transport plan.
+The existence of this optimal transport plan be seen as a consequence of the Birkhoff-von Neumann theorem which states that the extreme points of the polytope of doubly stochastic matrices are permutation matrices \cite{birkhoff1946tres}.
+Indeed a $k\times k$ doubly stochastic matrix naturally induces a coupling between two $k$-barely fractional configurations, with values in $\{0,1/k,\dots, 1\}$ if it is a permutation matrix.
+The result then follows from the linearity of the objective.

 For an integer $k\in \Nbb$, we denote by $\Ucal(\{1,\dots,k\})$ the uniform probability distribution over $\{1,\dots, k\}$.
 For an arbitrary distribution $\Dcal$, we denote by $\Ebb_{\br \sim \Dcal}(\cdot)$ the expectation when the variable $\br$ is sampled following $\Dcal$.
 All logarithms, denoted by $\log(\cdot)$, are in base $2$.